Regular school attendance

 The school will record any absences.
 The Local Authority will receive this information for each child.
 The Department of Education also receives weekly attendance data for the school.

 How to prevent your child from missing school

 Missing too many days of school also causes difficulties with forming strong friendships with their classmates because they are missing out on experiences they could share and enjoy together with their friends.
-When they return to school after missing a few days, their friends have enjoyed so many things together and formed memories that your child has not been part of.

 You can help prevent your child missing school by: